oracle/docker-images/NoSQL/README.md

 ## Advanced Scenario: Using Oracle NoSQL Command-Line from an external host

-**Note**: We recommend running NoSQL Command-Line doing a container to container connection as shown in the previous chapters.
+**Note**: We recommend running NoSQL Command-Line and creating a container-to-container connection as detailed above..

-It allows starting the container without publishing all internal ports (KVPORT, KV_HARANGE, KV_SERVICERANGE) but only the KV_PROXY_PORT.
+It allows you to start a container with only the `KV_PROXY_PORT` enabled.

 For your developments, remember the SDK drivers will contact the Oracle NoSQL Database Proxy on KV_PROXY_PORT.